tozny/e3db-python/README.md

 ## Querying records

-E3DB supports many options for querying records based on the fields stored in record metadata.
+E3DB supports many options for querying records based on the terms stored in record metadata.
 Refer to the API documentation for the complete set of options that can be passed to `e3db.Client.query`.

 For example, to list all records of type `contact` and print a simple report containing names and phone numbers: